TRENCHLESS * FULL REPLACEMENT * 100-YEAR HDPE

 PIPE BURSTING – REPLACE THE WHOLE LINE.
 NO TRENCH.

 When the camera shows a sewer line that’s too far gone for lining, pipe bursting is the trenchless answer.
-A bursting head fractures the old pipe outward while pulling a new seamless HDPE pipe in behind it — through just two small access pits.- 100+ year service life on seamless HDPE pipe
+A bursting head fractures the old pipe outward while pulling a new smooth HDPE pipe in behind it — through just two small access pits.- 100+ year service life on smooth HDPE pipe

 - Two small pits — no continuous trench